 Need: These are the basic requirements of any person.
 For example something to commute is a need.

 Want: This is what marketers influence.
 They make a product ‘wanted’ by the consumers.
 For example, A BMW is a want for most of the people.

 Demand: It is product that a particular person wants and can pay for.
 For example: though BMW is a want for everyone, it is demanded by only a rich person, who can pay for it.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Demands.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Demands.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content